 We're kicking goals getting our plugins feature complete and into market places.
 Today marks the release of our Magento 2 plugin.
-Unlike Magento 1 version 2 is built specifically with full page caching in mind.
+Unlike Magento 1, version 2 is built specifically with full page caching in mind.
 This made the scope for building this plugin much simpler as we just had to integrate with the inbuilt caching functionality.
-However it did mean we had to support custom cache tags!
-This feature is only available on Enterprise plans from our competitors, unlike them every Peakhour customer can use it regardless of plan.
+However it did mean we had to implement support for custom cache tags in our service.
+Cache tags are typically only available on Enterprise plans from our competitors, however every Peakhour customer can use it regardless of plan.

 What are cache tags?

 One of the big problems of caching content is letting the cache know when that content has changed.
 Magento 2 is a very modular system which builds up content from a host of reusable components.
 If you update one product's price this might need to be reflected on the product page, the category page for the product, and search results that show the product.
 How do you inform the cache that this content needs to be flushed and a new copy retrieved from the origin server?